kakearney/ecopathlite-pkg/README.md

 # DEPRECATED

 This project is now deprecated, and has been replaced by the [ecopath_matlab package](https://github.com/kakearney/ecopath_matlab-pkg).
-Please update; this code will no longer be maintained.
+This code will no longer be maintained or updated.

 ## A Matlab implementation of Ecopath